Best faja after tummy tuck and lipo

 As a plastic surgery specialist, I help my patients achieve their best possible results after surgery.
 One of the most important pieces of advice I give them is to invest in the right garments—and that includes fajas after tummy tuck and lipo.

-Compression garment after surgery, how long to wear it?
+Compression Garment after Surgery: How long to wear it?

-After procedures, such as liposuction or abdominoplasty, it´s necessary to use a postsurgical girdle daily and constantly (24 hours and 7 days of the week), at least for two months.
+After procedures, such as liposuction or abdominoplasty, it’s necessary to use a postsurgical girdle daily and constantly (24 hours and 7 days of the week), at least for two months.

 Compression garments are available for nearly every part of the body and come in several styles and sizes.
-Wearing shapewear has many advantages like helping you deflect, avoiding fluid retention, improving circulation, and allowing you to attach the loose skin to the muscle.
+Wearing shapewear has many advantages, like helping you deflect, avoiding fluid retention, improving circulation, and allowing you to attach the loose skin to the muscle.

 How to wea a girdle after surgery

-Why shapewear is important for post surgery recovery?
+Why is shapewear important for post-surgery recovery?

 The compression provided by the faja is fundamental, not only because of the advantages mentioned above for the treated areas but also to provide general support to the body.
 You are going to feel more comfortable and safe during that sensitive period.